delta-io/delta/.github/ISSUE_TEMPLATE/feature-request.md

 ### Overview

-* TODO(you): Provide an overview of feature requests here.
+* TODO(you): Provide a high-level description of the feature request.

 ### System Information